 A safe and tidy pet space to retreat

-The excitement of the big game might not elicit joy from everyone, for example, our furry friends.
-Despite being in the presence of their family, our pets might become scared or anxious due to the influx of new people, new animals, loud noises, and an overall change in their environment.
+The excitement of the big game might not elicit joy from everyone, like your furry friends.
+Despite being in the presence of their family, your pets might become scared or anxious due to new people, new pets, loud noises, and an overall change in their environment.

 Versatile family and pet-friendly treats

 A versatile family and pet-friendly Super Bowl party are not complete without treats that all can enjoy, but with kids and pets present you run the risk of them getting into something they shouldn’t.
 Consider keeping kid and pet-appropriate snacks in a separate area from adult treats and beverages.

 Keeping pets out of the kitchen can help protect against the biggest fumble of the day.
 According to the Trupanion claims database, Super Bowl parties can be a big risk for pets.
 Over the last five years, dogs have racked up a million dollars in foreign body ingestion claims alone around the big game.

 Because of this staggering number, it’s increasingly important to keep tabs on what your pet is eating during the big game.